saminaar/saagia/README.md

 App requires QtCharts in order to work properly

 ## Versions
-21.2: First prototype, shows the basic layout of the UI and some information read from the pages visualized
+21.2: First prototype, shows the basic layout of the UI and a chart made from data fetched from Fingrid.